The zero-emissions journey that California is embarking upon is historic.

 Hydrogen: the path to faster renewable electrification

-It is clear that transportation electrification cannot meet GHG emission reduction objectives unless the electric grid has high penetration of renewable power generation.
+It's clear that transportation electrification cannot meet GHG emission reduction objectives unless the electric grid has a high penetration of renewable power generation.

 The use of green hydrogen fully addresses this issue.
 The growing untapped renewable energy capacity from wind and solar farms in California can be converted during “off-peak” hours, or times of over supply to the grid, to produce green hydrogen as a 100% renewable zero emission transportation fuel.